kampus-merdeka-standardization/boilerplate-go/README.md

 Golang Boilerplate for **T** Project based on **T** Standarization

+## Development Requirement

+To Develop the application make sure these app are installed on your machine

+1. **Docker**: Install docker to simplify development.

+2. **Make**: Makes are used to simplify command typed in the commandline, list of command can be found in Makefile file.

+3. **Sqlc**: You can install sqlc using the `go install github.com/sqlc-dev/sqlc/cmd/sqlc@latest` command, make sure you already added your `GOBIN` Directory to your paths, you also consider other installation method here : https://docs.sqlc.dev/en/stable/overview/install.html.

 ## Setting Up Environment Configuration

 To configure your environment variables for this project, please follow these steps: